-If you have a claim for payment, you might contact a lawyer for assistance in collecting the debt or, for debts less than \$20,000, seek relief in a justice of the peace small claims court.
-If you decide to file a bankruptcy and have not collected on this payment, you will need to list this as an asset.
+If you have a claim for payment (somebody owes you money), you might contact a lawyer for assistance in collecting the debt.
+For debts less than \$20,000, seek relief in a justice of the peace small claims court.
+How to Sue in Justice Court (Small Claims Court) (note that this is a private, third-party resource, and its content has not been reviewed for accuracy in preparing these materials).

+If you decide to file for bankruptcy and have not collected on this payment, you will need to list this amount you are owed as an asset.